This post may contain affiliate links. Please read my disclosure policy. I only recommend things that I have actually used and been happy with!

 Add the seeded finely chopped tomatoes (image five), mix well (image six) and fry for another five-seven minutes stirring often until the tomatoes are soft and disintegrating (image seven below).
 This is why it’s important not to use canned chopped tomatoes, they hold their structure too well and the chunks of tomato don’t add much flavor to sauces, it’s really the juice from the can that adds any flavor, and that’s not what we’re going for here.

-Add the cayenne pepper, ground cilantro, garam masala, and ground turmeric (image eight).
+Add the cayenne pepper, ground coriander, garam masala, and ground turmeric (image eight).
 Mix well and cook one more minute to toast the spices a little and release more of their flavor.

 Add the drained rinsed beans and the vegetable stock (image nine).
 Two cups will give a drier curry as in the photos on this page, two and a half will give more sauce.
 Add salt to taste (I added a quarter teaspoon but it will depend on how salty your vegetable stock is).